jampola/radioqt/README.md

 # Running the .py

 Ensure both of the above dependencies are installed and run ```radio.py``` just how you would any other Python file.

-Running the install script will copy any of the image assets and configuration files to their appropriate location.
-If you have a precompiled binary, it will copy it from dist/radio to /usr/local/bin/radioqt

 # Building the Binary